-1. What is the influence of family size on students' academic performance in Business Studies in secondary schools?

-2. What is the influence of family level of Education on students' academic performance in Business Studies in secondary schools?
+- 1. What is the impact of parental level of education on students' academic performance in Business Studies in secondary schools? - 2.
+What is the impact of parental occupation on students' academic performance in Business Studies in secondary schools? - 3.
+What is the impact of parental income on students' academic performance in Business Studies in secondary schools?